dmltdev/dmltdev/README.md

 🗣 Speak advanced English, Ukrainian, Russian, and basic Bulgarian.

-💡 Knowledge of Data Structures & Algorithms.
+💡 Knowledge of Data Structures and Algorithms.

 🐧 Experienced with Linux distros and CLI tools.